Dudesnude

 dudesnude is a popular social networking website dedicated to gay, bisexual, bicurious and men who have sex with men.
 The site was launched in 2002 and it has over 500,000 members.
-The website's purpose is to facilitate chat, dating, and setting up sexual encounters known as a "hookup".
+The website's purpose is to facilitate chat, dating, and setting up sexual encounters known as hookups.
 The site also has a live-streaming feature, where members can chat with others while masturbating on webcam.
 The company slogan is "picture, video, and profile sharing for men!"
-The company is based in London and the homepage is flanked by a bare chested man staring upward, partially obscuring his face.
+The company is based in London.